ProAlgos/ProAlgos-Cpp/README.md

 ## How to get involved

-There are a few ways to get involved:
+There are a few ways to get involved.

 #### Want to contribute to open-source and get involved with the project?